rishabh7823/advanced-DCDC/README.md

 * first waht is 'core' and 'die' ?

-  In the section of die we can find the core. core where the logic gates are present. die is a semiconductor metirial where the circuits are present.
-The circuit will not exid the die.
+  In the section of die we can find the core where the logic gates are present. die is a semiconductor material where the circuits are present.
+The circuit will not exceed the die.

 * How to arrive on its dimensions ?